lopezmontes/GenoMus/specifications.md

     ...
 }
 ```
 The integer index identifies the function.
-The float is the number to map the function on the normalized [0, 1].
-Enconded genotypes uses this float to map all functions optimizing the maximal distance among functions into the interval.
+The float is the number to map the function on the normalized interval [0, 1].
+Encoded genotypes use this float to map all functions optimizing the maximal distance among functions into the interval.
+That's a critical issue for the automatic characterization of genotypes by machine learning techniques.
 To maintain coherence of the catalogue, once numbered, a function can never use a different index.
 An index number never can be shared with other functions.
 The floats are generated using a golden angle iteration mapped on the [0, 1] interval using this formula:
 ```
 encodedFunctionIndex(n) = (integerFunctionIndex * ((1 + sqrt(5))/2)) % 1
 ```